SEC judge who took on the 'Big Four' known for bold moves

 The case was controversial because Elliot relied on a 19th century “sailor mongering” law as a basis to bring charges against Greenpeace after two of its activists boarded a cargo ship to protest the illegal importation of Amazon mahogany.

 Critics pounced on the Justice Department, saying it was trampling on Greenpeace’s free-speech rights.
-Lauren Fleischer Louis, who worked in the U.S. Attorney’s Office with Elliot and is now a partner at Boies, Schiller & Flexner, said she does not believe the high level of scrutiny phased Elliot.
+Lauren Fleischer Louis, who worked in the U.S. Attorney’s Office with Elliot and is now an attorney at Boies, Schiller & Flexner, said she does not believe the high level of scrutiny phased Elliot.

 She said the case showcased his sharp legal mind.
 “He is almost like a computer in his ability to file away information and pull it back at the right time and make a connection between two things that to most people on the surface would seem unconnected,” she said.